LastCallMedia/LastCall-Branding/README.md

 LCM Foundation Theme
 ====================

-Contains variables and mixins for using LCM Branding with Foundation.
+LCM Foundation Theme is brought to you by your friends at [Last Call Media](https://www.lastcallmedia.com), it contains variables and mixins for using LCM Branding with Foundation.

 Installing
 ----------